jamwil123/cumbrian-wordle/README.md

-# Animal Wordle
+# Cumbrian Wordle

-Animal Wordle is a web application made in the framework React.
-It is based on the NY times highly popular game, but with an animal spin!
+Cumbrian Wordle is a web application made in the framework React.
+It is based on the NY times highly popular game, but with a proper Cumbrian twist like!
 ## Dependencies

 This project makes use of the following dependencies: